dirkroorda/laf-fabric/docs/texts/background.rst

 `gender notebook <http://nbviewer.ipython.org/github/dirkroorda/laf-fabric/blob/master/notebooks/gender.ipynb>`_
 notebook by which you can draw a graph of the percentage of masculine and feminine words in each chapter of the Hebrew Bible.
+More involved notebooks can be found at the `ETCBC-Data repository <https://github.com/judithgottschalk/ETCBC-data>`_.

 Rationale
 =========